santosh-vault/Cricket/README.md

 The migrations will automatically create the user record in the database with admin privileges.
 You just need to create the authentication record through the Supabase dashboard.

 ### Admin Dashboard Features

-- **Content Management**: Create, edit, and delete news articles and blog posts
+- **Content Management**: Create, edit, and delete news articles, blogs, features, and analysis
-- **Fixture Management**: Add and manage cricket match fixtures
+- **Rankings Management**: Update ICC team and player rankings
 - **Publishing Control**: Draft and publish content with scheduling
 - **Analytics Overview**: View content statistics and engagement metrics
 - **User Management**: Manage user roles and permissions